cclair12/BPA-Project/README.txt

 Woodsman's Log is a do-it-yourself website for outdoor enthusiasts.
 It provides step-by-step instructions and lists of materials for projects under different categories including hunting, fishing, and camping.

-This is a responsive website developed with HTML, CSS, JavaScript, and PHP.
+This is a responsive, database driven website developed with HTML, CSS, JavaScript, PHP, and SQL.